Serhazor/typescript_logger/Logger/docs/CONTRIBUTING.md

 5. **Code of Conduct**: Links to the project's Code of Conduct to ensure a positive contribution environment.
 6. **License**: Clarifies that contributions are licensed under the ISC License.
 7. **Acknowledgements**: Thanks contributors for their efforts.

-This `CONTRIBUTING.md` file should help streamline the contribution process and set clear expectations for contributors.